vajahath/generator-ts-np/README.md

 # generator-ts-np
 Yeoman Generator For Building Node Packages With Typescript.

-> :warning: This package is in Alpha.
+> :warning: This package is in Beta.
 You are warned.

 ![TS-NP generator](./media/logo.png)